leswlk/bash-port-scanner/README.md

 ## Note

 This script is a simple example and may not handle all edge cases or complex network configurations.
-In a production environment, you would want to add more robust error handling, logging, and performance optimization.
+I plan to add more robust error handling, logging, and performance optmization in the future!